gelhteag/RPNova/README.md

-# 📬 StackFlow: RPN Email Calculator
+# 📬 RPNova: RPN  Calculator

 A FastAPI-powered Reverse Polish Notation (RPN) calculator that computes math expressions from REST API calls, Gmail emails, or a vibey web UI.
 All operations are stored in PostgreSQL and can be exported to CSV.
 The app is containerized using Docker Compose for easy deployment.